A Family Home for More Than 500 Years:

-The house, surrounded by 550 acre walled park, has been open to the public for more than 50 years so that visitors could enjoy the fine furnishings and artwork collected by twenty generations of Spencers.
+The family opened the house, surrounded by a 550-acre walled park and including a lake and an island,more than 50 years ago.
+Long before Diana became the Princess of Wales, visitors could enjoy the fine furnishings and artwork collected by twenty generations of Spencers.

-But, today, most visitors to Althorp (pronounced Althrup) come to see Diana's childhood home, to see the award winning exhibition - Diana:A Celebration and to pay their respects at Diana's grave.
+But, today, most visitors to Althorp (pronounced Althrup) come to see Diana's childhood home, to see the award winning exhibition Diana:A Celebration - scheduled to close on August 30, 2013, and to pay their respects at Diana's memorial.

 +44 (0)1604 770 107